How do I sample for oak wilt?

 Don’t put the Sample Submission Form inside the bag with the plant material.
 This will prevent it from getting damp or soiled.

-Please contact us at firstname.lastname@example.org or (517) 355-4536 for further clarification on sample collection and/or shipping.
+Please contact us at firstname.lastname@example.org or (517) 355-4536 for questions and further clarification on sample collection and/or shipping.